WISDEM/TowerSE/docs/tutorial.rst

     :start-after: # --- tower setup
     :end-before: # ---

 With the tower configuration setup, we define some of the geometric parameters.
 Some of these parameters are specific to the module we have chosen to load, :class:`TowerWithpBEAM`, and may differ for other modules.
 Some of the geometric parameters are seen in :num:`Figure #tower-fig`.
 The tower is not restricted to 3 sections, any number of sections can be defined.
 The array `z` is given in coordinates nondimensionalized by the tower height.
-The array `n`, should of length len(tower.z)-1 and represnts the number of finite elements to be used in each tower can.
+The array `n`, should of length len(tower.z)-1 and represents the number of finite elements to be used in each tower can.
 The float `L_reinforced` is a reinforcement length used in the buckling calculations.
 Yaw and tilt are needed to handle to mass/load transfer.
 For offshore applications, monopile geometry can also be defined (see :class:`TowerSE`).

 .. _tower-fig: